Kyrylivka: History

 The area was settled by Doukhobors in 1805 under the Russian Empire.
 Kyrylo Kapustin became the first inhabitant and the village was named after him.

 In 1838, the population of Kyrylivka increased to 130 people.
 After some time, local Doukhobors were exiled to the Caucasus, except those who have returned to the Russian Orthodox Church.

-In 1926, sanatorium "Kyrylivka" was founded after a mud bath clinic opened.
+In 1926, the sanatorium of Kyrylivka was founded after a mud bath clinic opened.
 From there on, Kyrylivka began to develop as a resort destination.

-In 1968, the village received urban-type settlement status.
+In 1968, the village received the status of urban-type settlement.

-In 2001, its population was 1,481 according to the census.
+As of the 2001 Ukrainian census, it had a population of 1,481.

-The 2022 Russian invasion of Ukraine that resulted from the escalating Russo-Ukrainian War led to Kyrylivka being occupied by Russian forces during the opening days of the invasion, shortly after the Battle of Melitopol.
+During the opening days of the 2022 Russian invasion of Ukraine, Kyrylivka was occupied by Russian forces shortly after the Battle of Melitopol.

-Until 26 January 2024, Kyrylivka was designated urban-type settlement.
-On this day, a new law entered into force which abolished this status, and Kyrylivka became a rural settlement.
+On 26 January 2024, a new law entered into force in Ukraine that abolished urban-type settlements.
+As a result, Kyrylivka became a rural settlement.

+On 25 July 2026, Russian officials said that a Ukrainian drone strike on a holiday camp in Kyrylivka killed at least twelve people, including five children.